cssu/cssu.ca/content/ba2250-volunteering/index.md

 ## Kitchenette

 - Students are free to use the microwave, kettle, and sink.
-- The refrigerator is open for use given that the users understand they only pick up their items when there's a volunteer on duty.
+- The silver refrigerator is open for use given that the users understand they can only pick up their items when there's a volunteer on duty.
+- Please ensure students tag any items put into the fridge with a sticky note or marker.
+Sometimes there are freebies in here and we don't want someone to accidentally take a student's item because it wasn't labeled.
+This also helps with cleaning the fridge out.
+- The freezer is often full with ice cream sandwiches, but students may store things in the door if they fit.

+## Lost Items

+- Lost items found in the building are often turned into the CSSU.
+Please try to locate the owner using any information on if it is possible.
+- If an item is very expensive and you cannot determine the owner, please ask the student to turn it into caretaking or Campus Safety.
+- With lost TCards, you can email the student by sending an email to <their_utorid>@mail.utoronto.ca, this will alias to their UofT inbox, but it will not show up in your outlook directory.
+- When emailing a student about a lost item, please CC [utcssu@gmail.com](mailto:utcssu@gmail.com).
+For higher value items also post in the #office-ops channel.

 ## Other Things